Apply For Our Program

 Especially for those with psychiatric disabilities, having attention focused on you can be a trigger that negatively affects you and can make some conditions worse.
 Because service dogs are not common, handlers often will get stopped and asked questions, may get challenged by employees of certain businesses, and even have members of the public talk/pet/interact with your dog without permission.
 Wind River will help to prepare you for public interactions as part of the owner-training portion of our programs, but these interactions will still happen, and while some of them are positive, not all will be.

-If you feel that you can successfully cover all the necessary requirements of a service dog AND it is the best way to mitigate your disability, please fill out our service dog program application form!
+If you feel that you can successfully cover all the necessary requirements of a service dog AND it is the best way to mitigate your disability, please fill out the questionnaire below!

 - Must live in the state of Montana OR no more than 6 hours’ drive from facility (some clients in WA, ID accepted)